skipconnect/CloudCoverNowcasting/DataFiles/README.md

 	Which is a numpy-file containing Land/Sea information of input area.

 * 7) **NewDataInspectionTest.ipynb**
-	Which is a jupyter notebook file that inspects the geostationary cloud data.
-Also it inspects the raw geotiff altitude and land/sea mask information
+	Which is a jupyter notebook file that inspects the CMA-images.
+Also it inspects the raw geotiff altitude and land/sea mask information.
-	This information is reprojected to right CRS and downsamples and cropped to fit spatial resolution of input area as cloud data.
+	This NoteBook also projects raw-data to right CRS and downsamples and cropped to fit spatial resolution of input area as cloud data, and hence generate the files Altitude.np and LandSea.np.

 * 8) **eea_r_3035_100_m_clc12_V18_5_land_mask.tif**
 	which is the raw land/sea mask data in geotiff.
 File used in NewDataInspectionTest.ipynb to generate LandSea.np